Gesee-y/Cruise.jl/README.md

 julia> ] add https://github.com/Gesee-y/Cruise.jl
 ```

+## Philosophy

+Cruise is built with a strong emphasis on modularity.
+Every user should feel as free as possible to use, modify, or replace components of the engine without much difficulty.

+Why this philosophy?
+Because I believe there are many excellent programmers out there, some far better than me, so I designed this engine in a way that ensures programmers won't feel constrained by my implementations.

 ## Why Julia

 It's certainly the question most people ask themselves.
 And that's why I chose Julia, because it *“wasn't meant for games.”*